-Prepare for Seal-Iness
+Prepare for Seal-iness

 As if there wasn't already enough fun at Seal Island with daily presentations, you can get even closer!
 Have a close look at our playful seals underneath the water.
 Discover the true sight, smell and sound of our seals through the fun and educational interactives located at Lower Seal Island as you watch and learn about our resident seals.
 This is the best way to really watch their agility, speed and natural behavior under water.

-Some creatures you will meet here
+Some of our amazing seals you will meet here

 After each seal presentation, we offer the opportunity to come and say, "Hello", to our furry friends and have your photograph taken.
 You can book the seal photo upon arrival or right after the seal presentation.

 There are also a number of other interactive seal experiences available daily!

 Find out more about our Sunshine Coast Seal Experiences below.

 Did you know that seals are often referred to as the puppies of the ocean?
 It’s not just a coincidence that both seals and puppies have big, beautiful eyes, whiskered snouts and playful and inquisitive personalities.
 Read on to find out what they share in common plus more fun facts about seals.